riddleme/capstone-python/README.md

 You may need to learn how to process certain kinds of data.
 For instance, how do you retrieve `stdin` standard input data from inside of a script?
 You can look in `plot-forecast.py` to get an idea of how that should work.
 You can retrieve data from a remote source using [`requests`](https://2.python-requests.org/en/master/) (several other libraries support this as well, but we think `requests` is the easiest one to use).
 The `get` function returns an object with a `text` attribute containing the retrieved data in HTML format.

 To process data from standard input and output data to standard output, please check [this Software Carpentry lesson](https://swcarpentry.github.io/python-novice-inflammation/12-cmdline/index.html).
 You may need to use `.strip()` to cut extra line breaks and spaces from the beginning and end of data.
+Move carefully and `print` results often to figure out what your code sees and to help guide what you need to process next.

 ### `grab-stations.py`